Most Frequently asked Test/Quality Assurance Analyst Interview Questions and Answers:

-Enlisted below are few key challenges:
+Enlisted below are a few key challenges:

 - Lack of skilled tester who usually face the problem of subject awareness as well as lack of good knowledge of customer’s business.

-- Time is also considered as the factor, as usually testers focus mainly on task coverage rather than test coverage with quality testing when there is a huge list of task to be completed.
+- Time is also considered as the factor, as usually testers focus mainly on task coverage rather than test coverage with quality testing when there is a huge list of tasks to be completed.